 We smiled at her, as she shyly approached the counter.
 We spoke English to her, asking her for a loaf of bread.
 She spoke back to us very well.
 The encounter was darling.

-Here is an interesting juxtaposition of the old hórreo, with the factories in the the background, walking down the Camiño Real.
+Here is an interesting juxtaposition of the old hórreo, with factories in the background, walking down the Camiño Real.

-After walking 0.4 km on the Camiño Real, then atraight onto the Rúa do Castro, turn left onto the Rúa do Roupeiro.
+After walking about 1/3 km on the Camiño Real, then straight onto the Rúa do Castro, turn left onto the Rúa do Roupeiro.

 Here is another hórreo we passed along the Rúa do Roupeiro.

-Then the Camino follows the Rúa do Roupeiro right after 0.22 km, descending the hill steeply on switchbacks, heading toward the center of Vigo.
+Then the Camino follows the Rúa do Roupeiro right after about 200 meters, descending the hill steeply on switchbacks, heading toward the center of Vigo.